tacowordpress/addmany/README.md

   }
  }
  ```
  Because the above will reference external "product" posts, you have the ability to extend their values ("price" and "tax" is a good use case) while also keeping their original values.
-This is useful for creating products and allowing them to slightly vary between stores for instance.
+This is useful for creating products and allowing them to slightly vary between stores.